Zer0CoolX/guacamole-install-rhel-7/README.md

 ```
 wget https://raw.githubusercontent.com/Zer0CoolX/guacamole-install-rhel/master/guac-install.sh
 ```
-If installing a custom extension, download it as well and take note of its file name and path.
+If installing a custom Guacamole extension, download it as well and take note of its file name and path.

 Make the `guac-install.sh` script executable:
 ```